 - Identify secondary earthquake hazards

 Crustal deformation occurs when applied forces exceed the internal strength of rocks, physically changing their shapes.
 These forces are called stress, and the physical changes they create are called strain.
 Forces involved in tectonic processes as well as gravity and igneous pluton emplacement produce strains in rocks that include folds, fractures, and faults.
 When rock experiences large amounts of shear stress and breaks with rapid, brittle deformation, energy is released in the form of seismic waves, commonly known as an earthquake.

 9.1 Stress and Strain

-Stress is the force exerted per unit area and strain is a material’s response to that force.
-Strain is deformation caused by stress.
+Stress is the force exerted per unit area and strain is the physical change that results in response to that force.
+When applied stress is greater than the internal strength of rock, strain results in the form of deformation of the rock caused by the stress.
 Strain in rocks can be represented as a change in rock volume and/or rock shape, as well as fracturing the rock.
 There are three types of stress: tensional, compressional, and shear .
-Tensional stress involves pulling something apart in opposite directions, stretching and thinning the material.
-Compressional stress involves things coming together and pushing on each other, thickening the material.
-Shear stress involves transverse movement of a material moving past each other, like a scissor.
+Tensional stress involves forces pulling in opposite directions, which results in strain that stretches and thins rock.
+Compressional stress involves forces pushing together, and compressional strain shows up as rock folding and thickening.
+Shear stress involves transverse forces; the strain shows up as opposing blocks or regions of material moving past each other.

 |Tensional||divergent||Stretching and thinning||Normal|